GTolen/Submission--Getting-and-Cleaning-Data-Project--Wearable-Computing/README.md

 README.MD
-This file provides some details on how the run_analysis.R script works
+This file provides details on how the run_analysis.R script works.
+Generally, the run_analysis.R script does the following:
+1. Captures the information from the input data text files into R data frames.
+2. Merge the list of features as columns of the training and test data sets.
+3. Merge the individual subject and activity identifiers to the training and data sets.
+4. Captures the column numbers of the -mean() and -std() columns to prepare for aggregation.
+5. Provides a descriptive activity name based on the activity indicator.
+6. Perform the aggregation per subject individual - activity pair, calculating the mean for each column.
+7. Create a text file based from the TidySet dataframe from Step 6.

 # Program Name: run_analysis.R
-# February 27, 2016
+# February 28, 2016

 library(dplyr)